alphagov/finder-frontend/README.md

 ## Nomenclature

 * Finder: Page containing a list of filterable documents and filters.
 * Facets: Metadata associated with documents.
+See `app/models/*_facet.rb` for examples.
 * Filters: Searchable/filterable metadata for example `case_state={open|closed}` for a CMA case.
+* Parser: Transforms API responses into model objects.

 ## Technical documentation